puppetlabs/cisco_ios/README.md

 #### cisco_ios::install

-Private class
+Private class.

-### Resource types

 #### domain_name

-Configure the domain name of the device
+Configure the domain name of the device.

 ##### Properties